captainhad/captainhad/README.md

 - 👋 Hi, I’m @captainhad
 - 👀 I’m interested in ...collaborations and learning new ways
-- 🌱 I’m currently learning ... python
+- 🌱 I’m currently learning ...
+UI/UX designing
 - 💞️ I’m looking to collaborate on ... data science projects
 - 📫 How to reach me ... dawood.adam48@gmail.com